loganwilliams/portfolio/content/projects/glenecho-stream/index.md

     </p>
     <p>
-      To know that ducks over the Central Valley could blot out the sky at sunset; to learn that insect have lost 70% of their population; to hear of cities that were meadows not 100 years ago but 40 years ago; to imagine bears roaming the grasslands off that sick joke, Grizzly Peak.
+      To know that ducks over the Central Valley could blot out the sky at sunset; to learn that insects have lost 70% of their population; to hear of cities that were meadows not 100 years ago but 40 years ago; to imagine bears roaming the grasslands off that sick joke, Grizzly Peak.
     </p>